In most cases, you can’t sue your employer either during or after filing for workers’ compensation.

 If you filed the wrong type of claim with workers’ comp, it would be dismissed, and you can probably file a personal injury lawsuit, but only in rare cases will you have the option to choose which system to use to resolve your claim.
 Consult with your lawyer if you are unsure.

-Pain and suffering damages are a non-economic component of a personal injury claim.
+Pain and suffering damages are a non-economic component of a personal injury claim in workers’ comp cases.

 Suppose, for example, that you suffered a slip and fall accident.
 Your medical bills amount to $20,000 and you were out of work for a month.
 In a personal injury lawsuit you could claim $20,000; plus the amount of wages you lost by missing work for a month; plus other incidental expenses such as child care while you were in the hospital.
 These are your economic damages.

 In addition to claiming compensation for economic damages, you could also claim compensation for non-economic damages.